rThurai/rThurai/README.md

-- 👋 Hi, I’m Ramanaa Thuraisingam or @rThurai on this website.
+- 👋 Hi, I’m Ramanaa Thuraisingam.
 - 👀 I’m currently persuing a Bachelor of Commerce in Accounting and aspire to be a Chartered Professional Accountant(CPA) someday.
 I am using this github to showcase my skills in data analysis and data visualization as this is becoming more of an important skill in the field of Accounting.
 - 🌱 I’m currently learning R, Python, SQL, Tableau, Advanced Excel/VBA and Power BI